Last Updated on September 21, 2022 by Wandering our World

 Kefalonia does have less year-round flight options than Corfu, only receiving flights from Athens, Corfu, and Zakynthos.
 But during the summer months you can catch a flight from many European cities.
 And when it comes to ferries, there are plenty of options leaving from various ports on the Greek mainland, as well as some fellow Ionian islands, and the Brindisi port in Italy.

-Corfu or Kefalonia: Which Has the Better Resorts?
+Which Has The Better Resorts?

 Once you reach the island of your choice you’re going to need a place to stay, so which of these fine islands has the better resorts?
 The answer to this is that both islands have great options for accommodations although Corfu does have more of them.